mongodb/chatbot/docs/docs/server/context-engineering.md

 You can prompt to give the model additional context about how to use custom tools.
 To do this, include the custom instructions in the tool's `description` field.
 This follows the [best practices of the OpenAI GPT-4.1 Prompting Guide for tool usage](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#tool-calls:~:text=Developers%20should%20name%20tools%20clearly%20to%20indicate%20their%20purpose%20and%20add%20a%20clear%2C%20detailed%20description%20in%20the%20%22description%22%20field%20of%20the%20tool.).

-You can also add `instructions` to provide guidance on coordinating multiple tools.
+You can also add `instructions` to provide guidance on things like:

+- When to call tools
+- Coordinating multiple tools
+- Soliciting user confirmation before calling a tool

 ```ts
 import { OpenAI } from "openai";